d0ugal/dm/_posts/007 - Vagrant.markdown

     vagrant init

 You may not need the first step there, but I did on my mac.
-There is a detailed setup guide [here](http://vagrantup.com/docs/getting-started/index.html).
-So if you have any problems, head there first.
+There is a detailed setup guide for different platforms [here](http://vagrantup.com/docs/getting-started/index.html).
+So if you have any problems make sure you read that first.

 In your current directory you should now have a file named `Vagrantfile`.
 This is a simple Ruby based configuration file.
 The Vagrantfile is